conneroisu/single-cycle-mips-verilog/README.md

 that arose during the development process.</p>
 <p>In addition to the Verilog implementation, I also compared and
-contrasted my experience with writing a similar single-cycle processor in VHDL as part of CPRE381.
+contrasted my experience with writing a similar single-cycle processor in VHDL.
 This comparison provided insights into the differences and similarities between the two hardware description languages.
 While Verilog offers a more concise and flexible syntax, VHDL provides stronger typing and more explicit component instantiation.
 Both